 Download the Arch Linux

-md5 hash since
+md5 hash to verify the image since

-Write image to a disk
+Burn to a disk (USB)

 I used a USB drive to store the image.
 The flow is really easy thanks to the great wiki.
 So I just followed the macOS section on USB flash installation media - ArchWiki.

 We need to make changes to the BIOS menu to avoid some issues during/after the installation.
 To enter the BIOS setting menu, press

 [Enter] during the splash screen (Lenovo logo on a black background) then, press

 F1 to on a blue screen menu.
 All you need to do is follow.
 I picked from the wiki page.
 It is probably changed so you should check the wiki anyway.

 Config -> Power -> Sleep State - Set to "Linux"